irenecodes/joanne-ho-portfolio/README.md

 # Client Portfolio - Joanne Ho

-Written in HTML, SCSS, and using CSS Grid.
+Portfolio prototype written in HTML, SCSS, and using CSS Grid.